OCA/hr/hr_org_chart_overview/README.rst

 Using the search bar, the user can filter the chart by entering the employee name or department.
 To clear the filter, delete all introduced characters.

+Switch between Horizontal and Vertical Display by clicking on the change orientation button.

 Bug Tracker
 ===========